mars0i/masonclj/doc/ClojureMASONinteropTips.md

 ### Leiningen

-The standard way to manage Clojure projects is with Leiningen, using commands such as `lein compile`, `lein run`, and `lein repl`.
+One standard way to manage Clojure projects is with Leiningen, using commands such as `lein compile`, `lein run`, and `lein repl`.
 Among other things, you can use Leiningen's project.clj file to specify libraries to be used, and the `:aot` keyword to specify that certain